Karl-Henrik Nilsson

 Software Archeology: Excavating Ancient Code in the Modern Enterprise

-Every line of code tells a story—but in the enterprise world, some stories are written in hieroglyphics.
-Let’s go on an expedition into the depths of legacy systems, where we’ll unearth treasures like “commented-out code from 2005,” “mysterious one-line fixes,” and the fabled “invalid connection string that still remains six years later.”
+Every line of code tells a story, but in the enterprise world some of those stories are written in hieroglyphics.
+We’re going on an expedition into the depths of legacy systems, where we’ll unearth treasures like “the system we lost the source code for back in 2005,” “the mysterious one-line fix nobody remembers why we made,” and the fabled “connection string that’s still sitting in source control six years later.”

-Bring your curiosity and leave with a new understanding of what architects do and practical strategies for your next archeological dig into past architectures—accidental or otherwise!
-This is one expedition you won't want to miss!
+Bring your curiosity and walk away with a clearer picture of what architects do, plus some practical strategies for your own digs into past architectures, whether accidental or deliberate.
+This is one expedition you won’t want to miss.

 Say NO to the Big Rewrite: A Healthy Path to .NET Modernization